radian-software/riju/doc/selfhosting.md

 Obtain the DNS record for Riju's ALB from `terraform output` and install it as a CNAME record in your DNS panel.
-After DNS propagates, you should now be able to receive a 502 from Riju with no body content.
+After DNS propagates, you should now be able to receive a 502 from the load balancer.

 ## Launch instance

 Navigate to your EC2 dashboard instances.
-Select "Launch instance from template" and select riju-server for the launch template.
+Select "Launch instance from template" and select `riju-server` for the launch template.

 ## Attach to target group

-Once your instance is running you can attach it to a target group.
-Navigate to Load Balancing > Target groups.
-Select riju-server-http and register the instance that you just launched.
+Once your instance is running you can attach it to the target group.
+Navigate to Load Balancing > Target Groups.
+Select `riju-server-http` and register the instance that you just launched.
+Within a minute or two, you should still be getting 502s, but now with an empty response body (these are now coming from the Riju server itself rather than from the load balancer).

 ## Build and deploy